bzuraik/SVG_Parser/README.md

 ### Web Application Framework (Web Application, API)

-* This is the Backend, users cannot see this code
+* This is the Backend.

 We are using ExpressJS framework for our API and routing: https://expressjs.com/en/starter/hello-world.html

-An Application Programming Interface (API) is essentially just an interface, we're using to serve our set of routes for the client browser JavaScript to interact using HTTP protocol to access Backend functionality.
+An Application Programming Interface (API) is essentially just an interface, I'm using to serve our set of routes for the client browser JavaScript to interact using HTTP protocol to access Backend functionality.

-We're creating a RESTful API: https://restfulapi.net/
+I'm creating a RESTful API: https://restfulapi.net/

 HTTP Methods to consider: